GameServerManagers/LinuxGSM-Docs/game-servers/xonotic.md

 ### Serverhosting Locations

-You can start Xonotic with the startparameter '-userdir'.
+You can start Xonotic with the startparameter `-userdir`.
 With this parameter Xonotic excpects in that folder a subfolder `data` with the `server.cfg`.
 For example for choosing `./xonotic-linux64-dedicated -userdir /home/xonotic/server1` your server.cfg location should be `/home/xonotic/server1/data/server.cfg`

 ## Game Modes